Competition in Costly Talk: An Example and Extensions

-In a symmetric environment, the decision maker follows the recommendation of the sender that delivers the most extreme report.
-The burden of proof is equally distributed between the senders, as Corollary~\ref{cor:symmetry} shows.
-Moreover, the swing report function is linear even though some fundamentals, e.g., the cost functions, may be non-linear.
-Remarkably, in symmetric environments direct equilibria naturally have symmetric strategies.\footnote{Corollary~\ref{cor:symmetry} is reminiscent of results in all-pay auctions with complete information, where it is shown that with two bidders only symmetric solutions exist \citep{baye1996all}.}
+The above corollary shows that, in adversarial equilibria of symmetric environments, the decision maker follows the most extreme recommendation.
+The burden of proof is equally distributed between the senders through a swing report function that is linear even though some fundamentals, e.g., the cost functions, may be non-linear.
+Moreover, Corollary~\ref{cor:symmetry} implies that adversarial equilibria naturally have symmetric strategies in symmetric environments.\footnote{In adversarial equilibria, misreporting does not take place outside the set $\left[\ubar r_2(0),\bar r_1(0)\right]$ (see Lemma~\ref{lemma:cutoffs}).
+Corollary~\ref{cor:symmetry} is reminiscent of results in all-pay auctions with complete information, where it is shown that only symmetric solutions exist with two bidders \citep{baye1996all}.}

 With an explicit solution to the swing report function, we obtain a natural closed-form solution to the senders' equilibrium strategies and supports.
 In applications this is particularly useful because in similar environments, such as in contests, typically little is known about mixed-strategy equilibria except in some special cases (see \citealp{siegel2009,levine2019success}).